sabrinajulian/sabrinajulian.github.io/README.md

 ## Getting started

 To run the theme locally navigate to the theme directory (no spaces are allowed in the directory) in your terminal and run
-- `sudo dnf install -y gcc ruby ruby-devel zlib-devel @development-tools rpm-build redhat-rpm-config`
+- `sudo dnf install -y gcc g++ ruby ruby-devel zlib-devel @development-tools rpm-build redhat-rpm-config`
 - `gem install bundler:1.17.3`
 - `gem install jekyll`
 - `bundle install --path vendor/bundle`